Epipremnum pinnatum 'Cebu Blue' Indoor Care, Propagation, Problems and Remedies

 Propagation

 Cebu Blue Pothos (Epipremnum pinnatum 'Cebu Blue') can be propagated at the beginning of the growing season from stem cuttings.
-The cuttings can be rooted in soil or in water but those rooted in water take longer to root.
+The cuttings can be rooted in soil or in water, however, those rooted in water take longer to root.

 How to root Cebu Blue Pothos stem cuttings in soil

-Take a 4-6 in. stem cutting from a healthy Cebu Blue Pothos.
+Take a 4-6 inches stem cutting from a healthy Cebu Blue Pothos.
 Ensure the cutting has at least 4-6 leaves and some aerial roots.

 Strip off the lower leaves and insert the cutting in moist rooting soil, ensure at least one leaf node together with the aerial roots are covered under soil.